autometrics-dev/autometrics-rs/README.md

 }
 ```

-### :two: Hover over the function name to see the generated queries
+### 2️⃣ Hover over the function name to see the generated queries

 <img src="./assets/vs-code-example.png" alt="VS Code Hover Example" width="500">

-### :three: Click a query link to go directly to the Prometheus chart for that function
+### 3️⃣ Click a query link to go directly to the Prometheus chart for that function

 <img src="./assets/prometheus-chart.png" alt="Prometheus Chart" width="500">

-### :four: Go back to shipping features :rocket:
+### 4️⃣ Go back to shipping features 🚀

 ## See it in action